They can run at a speed of 15mph

 One of the biggest differences concerns where they are found.
 Skunks live in North America whereas striped polecats are found in Africa.
 Also, the striped species weigh up to three pounds while some species of skunk can be 18 pounds!
-In addition, the average lifespan of a skunk is one year, and the average lifespan of the striped polecat is estimated at five years.
+In addition, the average lifespan of a skunk is seven years, and the average lifespan of the striped polecat is estimated at five years.
 Both types of animals usually have a longer lifespan when they live in captivity in a zoo or other protected areas.
 It makes sense because they don’t have to be concerned about finding food, shelter, or facing predators!

 Another difference between them relates to diet.
 Skunks are omnivores eating plants, insects, and small animals while striped polecats are strictly carnivores eating rodents, reptiles, amphibians, and birds.